The two-clock problem in population dynamics: Lineages and populations

 \FloatBarrier

 \theequation{\textup{\Alph{section}\arabic{equation}}}

 {A\arabic{figure}}

-There are two ways in which Eq.~\eqref{eq:pop_nozoe_T_tent} can fail for finite $t$.
+Since the forward distribution over lineages is defined in terms of generations, there are two ways in which Eq.~\eqref{eq:pop_nozoe_T_tent} can fail for finite $t$.
 Consider the case where an organism $x_n$ has produced all its offspring and is still alive at time $t$ (see Fig.~\ref{fig:apdx_lineages}).
-By our definition of the forward distribution, all forward lineages involving $x_n$ will have moved to the $n+1$-st generation by time $t$, so the contribution of $x_n$ is not counted in \eqref{eq:pop_nozoe_T_tent}.
+By our definition of the forward distribution, all forward lineages involving $x_n$ will have moved to the $(n+1)$-st generation by time $t$, so the contribution of $x_n$ is not counted in \eqref{eq:pop_nozoe_T_tent}.
 This however does not affect the asymptotics for a growing population.
-Indeed, the population grows with asymptotic rate $\Lambda > 0$ precisely if the number of newborn individuals grows asymptotically as $e^{\Lambda t}$, so we can ignore organisms that have fulfilled their reproductive role.
+Indeed, the population grows with asymptotic rate $\Lambda > 0$ precisely if the number of newborn individuals grows asymptotically as $e^{\Lambda t}$, so we can ignore organisms that have fulfilled their reproductive role for counting purposes.

 Another problem appears if individuals can have offspring at different times.
 If the organism $x_n$ has offspring before and after time $t$, the contributions of the lineages that split off after time $t$ will not sum to $1$ under \eqref{eq:pop_nozoe_T_tent}, see Fig.~\ref{fig:apdx_lineages}.
 As a consequence, our formula may underestimate the contribution of $x_n$ by a factor of up to $m_{n+1}$.
 If we assume that the maximum number of offspring is bounded, Eq.~\eqref{eq:pop_nozoe_T_tent} underestimates the true population size by at most a constant factor, which again does not affect its asymptotic growth.
 More generally, as long as the offspring distribution decays sufficiently quickly, Eq.~\eqref{eq:pop_nozoe_T_tent} remains asymptotically valid.
+We note that the offspring distribution must decay sufficiently quickly for the Kesten-Stigum theorem to hold more generally \cite{lyons_conceptual_1995}.